yazhou2019/BNTR/README.md

 ```

-## Table 1 Experiments in Section 5 of the main paper
+## Experiment 2: The synthetica data in Section 5.1 of the main paper
 If you have already installed R package snow (for the parallel computing) and the dependences of BNTR in a linux server with multiple CPUs, you can reproduce the results of Table 1 in the following steps.
 ### For BroadcasTR:
 - Step 1. set ./experiments/Table_1_new/BrodcasTR as the working directory.